Marxism is both a revolutionary movement against capitalism and a political theory.

 There are three component parts of Marxism:

-Karl Marx was a philosopher, a sociologist before sociology even existed, a historian, an economist and a political scientist.
+Karl Marx was a revolutionary, socialist, economist and political scientist.
 Marx examined society from many different angles.
 He studied the world, nature and history, and began to discover the laws that govern societal and economic evolution.
 Just as Charles Darwin discovered the way nature adapts and changes over time, Marx discovered and extensively documented how societies adapt and change over time, and the laws that govern that change.
 That’s the materialist view — historical materialism.

 Having recognized that the economic system is the foundation on which the political superstructure is erected, Marx devoted his greatest attention to the study of this economic system.
 Marx’s principal work, Capital, is devoted to a study of the economic system of capitalism.

 Marx was more than a thinker or an academic.
 He was also an activist, the co-author with Frederick Engels of the “Communist Manifesto.”
 That is the class struggle.
 The Communist Manifesto concludes “Proletarians of all countries, unite!” which was amended by Lenin and the Communist International in 1920 to “Workers and oppressed peoples of the world, unite!” to reflect the changed character of capitalism, which had evolved into monopoly capitalism and imperialism.

 All of our lives we have been told that selfishness and greed are the fundamental driving forces of human nature.
 Marxists understand that society has not always been driven by individual self-interest and greed, that greed is not a part of human nature, and that society can be changed for the better.
 All of this can be demonstrated by using dialectical materialism, a scientific method of thinking to evaluate the world in which humans live. [read more]